Is Enphase Energy Inc. (NASDAQ:ENPH) stock a better investment at this time?

 Enphase Energy Inc. (NASDAQ: ENPH) Ownership Details

-Jun 29, 2022, it was reported that the Company’s largest institutional holder is Vanguard Group, Inc. (The) holding total of 15.04 million shares that make 11.10% of the company’s total number of shares and are currently priced at 4.53 billion.
+Mar 30, 2022, it was reported that the Company’s largest institutional holder is Blackrock Inc. holding total of 15.02 million shares that make 11.09% of the company’s total number of shares and are currently priced at 3.03 billion.

-The securities firm Blackrock Inc. holds 14.46 million shares of ENPH, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 10.68%, and the holding percentage of shares is valued at 4.36 billion.
+The securities firm Vanguard Group, Inc. (The) holds 13.98 million shares of ENPH, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 10.32%, and the holding percentage of shares is valued at 2.82 billion.

 An overview of Enphase Energy Inc.’s technicals